 Should YOU be using a menstrual cup?

-If you have any questions about it, feel free to comment or send me a private message, and I'll try to help out however I can.
+If you have any questions but are embarrassed to comment below, feel free to send me an email, and I’ll try to help out however I can.

 Would you recommend the Sckoon for a first time cup user?
 I’ve heard since its a little softer it’s a little harder to insert because it needs help to open, but that it is one of the most comfortable cups after you get it in.